-The institution must normally complete the project within the anticipated end date indicated in the award agreement.
-The institution can incur expenditures after the anticipated end date without requesting prior CFI approval as long as the actual end date falls within six months of the anticipated end date.
-The actual end date of a project is the date at which the infrastructure has been acquired or developed and is operational and all expenditures have been incurred (i.e. goods received, services rendered or work performed).
+Institutions must normally complete the project within the anticipated end date indicated in the award agreement.
+Institutions can incur expenditures after the anticipated end date without requesting preapproval from the CFI as long as the actual end date falls within six months of the anticipated end date.
+The actual end date of a project is the date at which the infrastructure has been acquired or developed and is operational and all expenditures have been incurred (i.e., goods received, services rendered or work performed).
 The end date is not the date of submission of the final financial report.

-However, the institution must request prior CFI approval if it will not be able to acquire or develop the infrastructure within six months of the anticipated end date per the Award agreement.
-If the end date of a project has been extended once, any further revisions to the end date require prior CFI approval.
-The institution has six months after the actual end date to submit the final financial report.
-See the examples in Figures 6.1 and 6.2.
+However, institutions must request pre-approval from the CFI if they will not be able to acquire or develop the infrastructure within six months of the anticipated end date per the award agreement.
+If the end date of a project has been extended once, any further revisions to the end date require pre-approval from the CFI.
+Institutions have six months after the actual end date to submit the final financial report.
+See the examples in Figures 4 and 5.

-Figure 6.1 - End date - prior CFI approval not required
+Figure 4: End date (pre-approval from the CFI not required)